-In the realm of government affairs, “visibility” refers to more than just brand recognition.
-Having visibility means that relevant government officials know a client’s business operations, community service efforts, institutional culture, and capacity for public collaboration.
-It means that a client is not seen as another name on letterhead, but rather as an active partner in the political sphere.
+In the realm of government affairs, “visibility” refers to far more than just brand recognition.
+We define visibility as “enhanced awareness” – meaning that relevant government officials – in fact, all stakeholders – truly understand a client’s business operations, CSR efforts, institutional culture, and capacity for public collaboration.
+It means that a client is not seen as another name on an email, but rather as part of a company that is deeply committed, appreciated, and respected.

-In order for clients to get to know and, likewise, become known by public officials, it is vitally important for them to engage outside the context of specific legislative or regulatory action.
-Our team has both the multi-jurisdictional bipartisan network and – perhaps even more importantly – the long-term commitment to client success that make it possible to orchestrate effective and organic visibility-raising campaigns, which is a crucial component to any government relations strategy.
+To assure our clients get the credit they deserve requires that they always remain engaged with the right people in government – outside the context of specific legislative or regulatory action.
+This is vital.
+To deliver on this, our team has both the multi-jurisdictional bipartisan network and – perhaps even more importantly – the long-term commitment to client success – to orchestrate effective and organic visibility-raising campaigns.

-Every situation is different, of course, but veteran crisis managers will admit that there is a basic protocol: mobilize immediately; establish a clear, comprehensive plan; aggressively address the root cause of the crisis; contain the damage as quickly as possible; work proactively with government officials; guard clients’ legal interests; and craft direct and thoughtful public messages.
+Every situation is different, of course, but experienced crisis managers know the basic protocol: mobilize immediately; establish a clear, comprehensive plan; aggressively address the root cause of the crisis; contain the damage as quickly as possible; work proactively with government officials; guard clients’ legal interests; and craft direct and thoughtful public messages.
 In the fog and frenzy of crisis, we proceed with calmness, confidence and purpose.